-UK workers' total earnings, including bonuses, increased by an annual 3.3 percent to GBP 528 per week in the three months to October 2018, up from an upwardly revised 3.1 percent gain in the previous period and beating estimates of a 3 percent rise.
-It is the fastest increase in earnings including bonuses since the three months to July 2008.
-Pay growth picked up in the private sector (3.4% vs 3.2%); services (3.5% vs 3.2%), namely finance (2.6% vs 2.4%).
-Meantime, wages advanced at the same pace in construction (3.5%) and wholesaling, retailing, hotels & restaurants (3.6%) while slowed in the public sector (2.7% vs 2.8%) and manufacturing (2% vs 2.1%).
-Excluding bonuses, earnings were up 3.3 percent to GBP 495 per week, the most since the end of 2008, after a 3.2 percent gain in the previous period, as expected.
-In real terms, earnings including bonuses went up 1.1 percent, and those excluding bonuses advanced 1.0 percent.
-Wage Growth in the United Kingdom averaged 2.85 percent from 2001 until 2018, reaching an all time high of 6.60 percent in February of 2007 and a record low of -2.60 percent in March of 2009.
+UK workers' total earnings, including bonuses, increased by an annual 3.4 percent to GBP 527 per week in Q4 2018, the same pace as in the prior period and missing estimates of 3.5 percent.
+The increase in earnings including bonuses remains the fastest since the three months to July 2008.
+Pay growth picked up in finance & business services (3.5% vs 3.4%) and construction (4.3% vs 3.4%) while it was steady in the private (at 3.5%) and the public sector (at 2.8%).
+Meantime, wages advanced less in services (3.5% vs 3.6%); wholesaling, retailing, hotels & restaurants (2.7% vs 2.8%) and manufacturing (1.7% vs 1.8%).
+In December alone, wage growth slowed to 2.8 percent, the weakest single month rise since June.
+Excluding bonuses, earnings were up 3.4 percent to GBP 495 per week, after an upwardly revised 3.4 percent rise in the prior period, as expected.
+In real terms, earnings including bonuses went up 1.3 percent, and those excluding bonuses advanced 1.2 percent.
+Wage Growth in the United Kingdom averaged 2.84 percent from 2001 until 2018, reaching an all time high of 6.60 percent in February of 2007 and a record low of -2.60 percent in March of 2009.